PREDICT-EPFL/ECC24_BOmeetsControl_workshop/README.md

 ## Use Ax to solve problems.
 - 'demo2.ipynb': Demonstrate the application of Ax to solving a PID controller tuning problem for acrobot.
-- 'exercise2.ipynb': Exercise for you to apply the Bayesian optimization algorithm to a PD controller tuning problem by yourself.
+- 'exercise2.ipynb': Exercise for you to apply the Bayesian optimization algorithm to a linear controller tuning problem by yourself.